limput9935/cynai-framework-v.1/README.md

 interactWithAgent("Aura", "Hello there!");
 ```

-## Notes for api.qude.ai
+## Notes for api.cyn.ai
 - No Local Setup Required: This API is fully hosted and ready to use—no Firebase setup or service account keys needed.
-- Agent Metadata: All agent information is sourced directly from the official Qude Framework database.
+- Agent Metadata: All agent information is sourced directly from the official cyn Framework database.

 ## 🤝 Contribution
 We welcome contributions!
 To get started: